How to Deploy a Virtual Machine Stored in the VMM Library

 SAN Explanation or Deployment and Transfer Explanation— Lists factors that make a SAN transfer unavailable.

-In addition, in System Center 2012 R2 Virtual Machine Manager, the Deployment and Transfer Explanation tab provides an explanation if fast file copy cannot be used.
-Fast file copy is a new feature in System Center 2012 R2 Virtual Machine Manager that is based on the Windows Offloaded Data Transfers (ODX) feature that is introduced in Windows Server 2012 R2.
+In addition, as of System Center 2012 R2 Virtual Machine Manager, the Deployment and Transfer Explanation tab provides an explanation if fast file copy cannot be used.
+Fast file copy is a feature introduced in VMM in System Center 2012 R2, based on the Windows Offloaded Data Transfers (ODX) feature introduced in Windows Server 2012 R2.
 For information about ODX, see Windows Offloaded Data Transfers Overview.

 To change the host rating criteria for the current virtual machine, click Customize Ratings.
 You can change the placement goal and the relative importance that is placed on the availability of CPU, memory, disk I/O capacity, and network capacity for the current virtual machine.
 For more information, see Understanding Virtual Machine Placement and Ratings in VMM.

 On the Select Path page, do the following:

 In Save Path, click Browse, navigate to the folder in which you want to store the configuration files for the virtual machine, and then click OK.

 If you selected a path other than a default virtual machine path, and you want to store other virtual machines on that path, select the Add this path to the list of host default paths check box to add the path to the default paths on the host.

 If SAN transfers are enabled for this deployment, by default, the virtual machine is transferred to the host over the storage area network (SAN).
 If you do not want to perform a SAN transfer, select the Transfer over the network even if a SAN transfer is available check box.
 If SAN transfers are not available for this deployment, this option is not available.